 This section covers the rules for weapons, but does not include the table of weapon statistics.
-For weapon stats, see the Weapons table on page 149 of the Player’s Handbook.
+For stats, see the table on page 149 of the Player’s Handbook or see DnDBeyond.

-Weapon proficiencies are split into two groups: simple weapons and martial weapons.
+Weapon proficiencies are split into two groups: simple and martial.
 Simple weapons tend to be easier to use, but martial weapons are typically more powerful than similar simple weapons.
-Classes grant proficiency in weapons in different ways.
+Classes grant proficiency in different ways.
 For example, fighters get proficiency in all simple and martial weapons, while some classes like wizards get proficiency on in a handful of specifically listed weapons, and rogues get all simple weapons plus a small number of specific martial weapons.

 Weapons are defined by more than just their damage.
-Most weapons have one or more properties which define how the weapon works and how it’s used.
+Most have one or more properties which define how it works and how it’s used.

-You can use a weapon that has lhe ammunition properly to make a ranged attack only if you have ammunition to fire from the weapon, such as a bolt for a crossbow or an arrow for a bow.
-Each time you attack with the weapon, you expend one piece of ammunilion.
+You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from it, such as a bolt for a crossbow or an arrow for a bow.
+Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other conlainer is part of the attack.
-At the end of the baltle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.